Zappic3/AutomaticVencordReinstaller/README.md

     - **Run**: It executes the Vencord CLI to perform the installation.
     - **Cleanup**: After execution, the script removes the downloaded files to keep your system clean.
 3. **Final**: It starts Discord for you (configurable).

+### Optional: Custom Icon
+You can make the script look like the official Discord app:
+1. Create a shortcut to `InstallVencord.bat`.
+2. Right-click the shortcut → Properties → Change Icon.
+3. Browse to the included `discord.ico` file.

 ## Requirements